prisma-archive/graphcool-templates/auth/auth0/README.md

 ## Getting Started

 ### 1. Add the template to your Graphcool service
-From your server directory (e.g. if you were to just have run `graphcool init server` your "server directory" would be `./server`) run:
+From your server directory (e.g. if you were to just have run `graphcool init server` your "service directory" would be `./server`) run:

 ```sh
 graphcool add-template graphcool/templates/auth/auth0